DEdChPsy Educational and Child Psychology / Overview

 The University holds regular open days, where you will have the opportunity to tour the campus and find out more about our facilities and programmes.

 On this day, you will find out more about the School of Environment, Education and Development and our resources, and meet academic and admissions staff who will be able to answer any questions you have.

 For entry in the academic year beginning September 2019, the tuition fees are as follows:

 UK/EU students (per annum): TBA

-Your tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision, examinations and graduation.
+Your fees will cover the cost of your study at the University, as well as charges for registration, tuition, supervision, examinations and graduation (excluding graduation robe hire).

-Payment of fees will also entitle you to membership of the Library, the Students' Union and the Athletic Union.
+Payment of tuition fees will also entitle you to membership of The University of Manchester library, the Students' Union and the Athletic Union.

-The DfE also provides a bursary in Year 1.
-For years 2 and 3 trainees are able to opt into the bursary allocation system, which provides all funded bursary placements.
+The DfE also provides a bursary in year one.
+For years two and three, trainees are able to opt into the bursary allocation system, which provides all funded bursary placements.